DavisPL/lhs/README.md

 It is strongly suggested to add the two environmental variables to your `~/.bashrc` or `~/.zshrc` files for easy access in the startup times.

-If you are using Ubuntu, please follow the following instuctions to install:
+If you are using Ubuntu (or running WSL with Ubuntu), please follow the following instuctions to install:

 ```bash
 sudo apt-get update